Chinese Name Structure: Surname Order, How Chinese Names Are Structured, and Newborn Naming

 The Traditional Structure: Surname (Xing), Given Name (Ming), and Courtesy Name (Zi)?

 In classical Chinese culture, names have three components.
 The xing (surname) connects you to your ancestors and comes first.
 The ming (given name) is bestowed at birth and used by family and close friends.
 Upon reaching adulthood, individuals often received a zi (courtesy name) that reflected their personality, aspirations, or moral character.
 While the zi is less common in contemporary daily use, understanding this three-part system reveals the depth of Chinese naming conventions and how they have evolved while retaining their core emphasis on heritage and personal cultivation.
+This framework is especially meaningful for families planning ahead for a newborn’s full cultural identity.

 Illustrated Chinese Name Structure?